material-motion/material-motion/specifications/runtime/performer.md

       function addPlan(plan)
     }

-**Active State API**: Define an optional API that allows performers to affect the active state of the scheduler.
+**Continous Performing API**: Define an optional API that allows performers to indicate when some continuous work has started and when it eventually ends.

 > The performer may choose not to implement this API.

-An active state performer is responsible for requesting a token and then releasing it once no longer needed.
+A continous performer is responsible for requesting a token and then releasing it once no longer needed.
 Consider the following examples:

 - Request a token before an animation begins and release the token when the animation completes.
 - Request a token when a gesture begins and release the token when the gesture completes.

 Example pseudo-code:

-    protocol ActivePerforming {
+    protocol ContinousPerforming {
       function setActiveTokenVendor(tokenVendor)
     }